tradle/why-hypercore/FAQ.md

 No. But keep reading.

-Multi-writer is probably the [most requested feature](https://github.com/hypercore-protocol/hyperdrive/issues/230) of Hypercore, as it is a common pattern of using data stores today.
+Multi-writer is probably the [most requested feature](https://github.com/hypercore-protocol/hyperdrive/issues/230) of Hypercore, as it is a common pattern of working with files and databases today.

-Instead may be we should leverage single-writer advantages of verifiable integrity, and see if some use cases can be redesigned for single-writer, with a simulated multi-writer on top.
+Single-writer advantage is a verifiable integrity.
 For example, in Tradle digital identity product the single-writer is a core pattern, that is no record can be edited other then by it's author, and data models are designed to accommodate this approach.
 It produces much safer Data Governance and cleaner audit trail.
 That still requires a search across all single-writer stores, sort of like a union of all Hyperbees.

+It is possible to create a composite multi-writer on top.
+Note the [multi-hyperdrive](https://github.com/RangerMauve/multi-hyperdrive/) and KappaDB projects as examples.

 ### Filesystem workaround